gecko0307/dagon-demo/README.md

 Controls
 --------
 LMB enables mouse look, WASD keys are used to move and strafe, spacebar - to jump.
+Press enter to get in the car, RMB to create a light ball.

 License
 -------